Minoan

 time, but to every archaeologist they are very important artifacts that explain

 that they did keep records and that in fact they did trade.
-In the central

 courtyard, many functions could have taken place, but one of the most common is